 - Create twelve equal portions from your dough, form a hole in each portion, and fill the hole with your refried beans.
 Ensure you only insert one tablespoon into each one of them and then seal so that the filling is fully covered.
 Roll into oblong shapes twelve inches long.

 - For each of them, heat a tablespoon of oil in a large skillet.
 Make sure the heat is set to medium-high.
 Add one huarache at a time and cook it until it has blackened spots.
 This takes about three minutes.
 Flip to the other side and cook it too for another three minutes then remove.
-Spread some cheese, about 8-ounces on the skillet you’re using, and place the huarache on top.
-Ensure you press the huarache down lightly, flip it then remove and place on a plate.
+Spread some cheese, about 8 ounces on the skillet you’re using, and place the huarache on top.
+Ensure you press the huarache down lightly, flip it then remove and place it on a plate.

 - Mix the all-purpose seasoning, the black pepper, the ground garlic, cumin, bitter orange juice seasoning, and some all-purpose seasoning in one big bowl then transfer it into a salt shaker.